ferdikoomen/openapi-typescript-codegen/docs/enum-vs-union-types.md

 # Enums vs. Union types

 **Flag:** `--useUnionTypes`

 The OpenAPI spec allows you to define [enums](https://swagger.io/docs/specification/data-models/enums/) inside the data model.
-By default, we convert these enums definitions to [TypeScript enums](https://www.typescriptlang.org/docs/handbook/enums.html).
+By default, we convert these enums definitions to [union types](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#union-types).

+Order to drop to support projects that use Babel [@babel/plugin-transform-typescript](https://babeljs.io/docs/en/babel-plugin-transform-typescript), we offer the flag `--useUnionTypes false` to generate [TypeScript enums](https://www.typescriptlang.org/docs/handbook/enums.html).
-However, these enums are merged inside the namespace of the model, this is unsupported by Babel, [see docs](https://babeljs.io/docs/en/babel-plugin-transform-typescript#impartial-namespace-support).
+These enums are merged inside the namespace of the model, this is unsupported by Babel, [see docs](https://babeljs.io/docs/en/babel-plugin-transform-typescript#impartial-namespace-support).
-Because we also want to support projects that use Babel [@babel/plugin-transform-typescript](https://babeljs.io/docs/en/babel-plugin-transform-typescript), we offer the flag `--useUnionTypes` to generate [union types](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#union-types) instead of the traditional enums.

 The difference can be seen below:

 **Enums:**